DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    See [Saving Plot Data and Images](#saving-plot-images-and-data).

-4. Dataset Selector
+4. Main Map (Dataset Selector)

-   Similar to the main map's Dataset Selector.
+   Similar to the global map's Dataset Selector.
 Here users can change the dataset, variable and other parameters. if _Compare Datasets_ is checked then a second dataset selector will become available.
 This dataset selector also allows users to change the colormap of the plotted data.

 ## Area